bu-ist/coding-standards/css-and-sass/README.md

 # Coding in the spirit of our standards

 We beleive, above all, that code should be predictable, easy to maintain, and easy to understand.
 While we're written rules to help support these ideas, we recognize that no two designers or developers will come up with the same solution to the same problem.
 It's up to you to code not just to the letter of the law, but the spirit of the law.
+And if you find any rules that go against what we're trying to accomplish, don't be afraid to challenge them [here](https://github.com/bu-ist/coding-standards/issues) and start a discussion so we can improve them.

 ### Code should be predictable.